On the Classification of Perfect Prishchepov Groups

 The type \(\mathfrak{Z}\) condition was first identified in \cite{MR4365040} in connection with topological applications, though it has implicitly appeared in earlier work.
-In general, for groups of type \(\widetilde{\mathfrak{Z}}\), perfectness is characterized by the following result of \cite{MR4315549}.
+In general, for groups of type \(\widetilde{\mathfrak{Z}}\), perfectness is characterised by the following result.

 \begin{theorem}[{\cite[Theorem C]{MR4315549}}] Let \(n \geq 2,\; k,q \geq 1\), and \(r \geq s \geq 1\) with \(\gcd(n,k-1,q)=1\).
 If \(P(r,n,k,s,q)\) is of type \(\widetilde{\mathfrak{Z}}\), then the following are equivalent: \begin{enumerate} \item \(P(r,n,k,s,q)\) is perfect; \item \(|r-s|=1,\; \gcd(n,q)=1,\) and \(\gcd(k-1-qr,n)=1.\) \end{enumerate} \end{theorem}